crispab/crisp-dna/_docs/contracts.md

  "Thank you".

- "You're weclome, it's our pleasure :)"
+ "You're welcome, it's our pleasure :)"